ageekinportland/titanium_documentation/source/en/orientation.md

 (or user navigate back using navigation controller) the screen will return back to the actual physical orientation of the device.

-Of course you can also update orientationModes of the already existing windows (including the opened one):
+You can also update `orientationModes` of existing windows (including the opened one):

 <code class="javascript">
 	Ti.UI.currentWindow.orientationModes = [